 Hi it must be a strange feeling to get into a car that can steer and drive to its destination without any aid by a driver.
 I must be getting old ,because I can’t see for the life in me what these Volvo self driving cars are going to gain.

 If that’s what people want why on earth don’t they stick to the driver- less train systems that we see in many countries these days?
-I would much prefer to sit on a train high up above the busy traffic “THAN IN Volvo self driving cars”.
-Also modern technology is good, but it is not perfect.
+I would much prefer to sit on a train high up above the busy traffic “Than In Volvo self driving cars”.
+Significantly, modern technology is good, but it is not perfect.
 I recently visited France and had to turn off the motorway because it was blocked by an accident, a large truck had toppled over, completely blocking the two lane motorway.